gitmujoshi/ai-curation-engine-cursor-generated/docs/papers/BAML_INTEGRATION_TECHNICAL_PAPER.md

 # BAML Integration for Production AI Systems: From Source Code to Type-Safe Runtime

-*A Technical Deep-Dive into Boundary Markup Language Integration, Code Generation, and Real-World Implementation*
+*A Technical Deep-Dive into Boundary's AI Markup Language Integration, Code Generation, and Real-World Implementation*

 ## Abstract